 On average, traumatic brain injury victims secure hundreds of thousands of dollars to over a million dollars in settlements.

-At Munley Law, we have a track record of securing maximum compensation for our clients.
-In the past, we’ve secured a $6.5 million settlement for a man brain injured in a garbage truck accident.
+At Munley Law, our experienced attorneys have a track record of securing maximum compensation for our clients.
+In the past, we’ve secured a $6.5 million settlement for a man who suffered a brain injury in a garbage truck accident.

 What Are the Common Causes of Traumatic Brain Injuries?